jnpaulson/IntroDataSci/homeworks/rocker.md

 1. We will use Rstudio server through the web browser.
 The command `-p 8787:8787` tells docker where you're going to point your browser to run it.

 2. Docker runs on a virtual machine, we would like to be able to share files in your local machine with this virtual machine.
 The `-v` flag does that.
-Here `<local_path>` corresponds to a path in your local machine that will be mapped to the home directory in the docker virtual machine running rstudio.
+Here `${PWD}` corresponds to the current path in your local machine that will be mapped to the home directory in the docker virtual machine running rstudio.
 You can read more about this [here](https://github.com/rocker-org/rocker/wiki/Sharing-files-with-host-machine).

 3. We name the instance `ids` so we can refer to it in other commands later on.